zackkrida/fauxpenverse/rfcs/20220307-monitoring_across_the_stack.md

 [^0]: While not necessary, we may consider switching to asyncio Django for this reason, so we can fire event submission tasks without blocking the response.
 For example, in the middleware pseudo code above it would be nice to be able to send the response back before incrementing the view status count.
 Alternatively we could add Celery for this purpose as well.
 [^1]: In Django we'll use the view name, the class or function name that handles the view.
 This should include the absolute module path to ensure disambiguation between views.
 In Nuxt there isn't the same concept, so we'll just need to rely on the path.
 Replace intermediate slashes with double underscores, (e.g., `/search/images` turns into `search__images`).
 [^2]: The "seasonal-mean" is a mean that incorporates daily, weekly or monthly seasonality.
 For example, the mean Friday at 1200 UTC is treated as distinct from the mean on Saturday at 1200 UTC.
 Browsing activity changes during the week.
 Most services see reduced traffic over the weekends.
-I'm not sure if that'll be the case for Openverse but implementing this is usually "free" and comes with any standard
+I'm not sure if that'll be the case for fauxpenverse but implementing this is usually "free" and comes with any standard
 [^3]: This could be wrong but I couldn't find any other way to do it that didn't require a script that made HTTP requests.
 Even the grafana-cli isn't capable of re-evaluating the provisioning scripts.

 # Appendices